antevens/boatcontrol/README.md

 While the scale is disproportionate the main board is really just a rather large Raspberry Pi HAT though it does not require an RPi to operate.
-__ Note that the board will act as a power supply for the RPi and Jetson Nano and eliminates the need for a separate PSU to power the RPi/Nano.__
+__Note that the board will act as a power supply for the RPi and Jetson Nano and eliminates the need for a separate PSU to power the RPi/Nano.__
 __Nvidia Jetson Xavie Xavier products such as the NX and AGX will still need a separate (19V) power source.__

-All communication between the RPi and the board is done using I2C, this only requires 2 wires and makes it safe to use in combination with most if not all other hats.
-In particular it can co-exist with the Moitessier HATs though you might want to run your chart-plotting or navigation software on a separate RPi/Jetson NX and have a dedicated micro-computer for controlling your electrical system.
+All communication between the RPi and the board is done using I2C, this only requires 2 pins/wires and makes it safe to use in combination with most if not all other HATs.
+In particular it can co-exist with the Moitessier HAT though you might want to run your chart-plotting or navigation software on a separate RPi/Jetson NX and have a dedicated micro-computer for controlling your electrical system.